ni/measurement-plugin-converter-python/src/converter/README.md

 ## How to install?

-- Please find the wheel files in the latest release.
 - Place the UI Creator and the Plug-In Converter wheel files parallel to the [install.bat](../../batch_files/install.bat).
+You can find the wheel files in the latest release.
 - Run the `install.bat` file by double clicking it.

 ## How to run?